 The ride up and down are both beautiful as you look out over the mountains covered in snow (or not in snow during the summer).

 When you make it to the top, you will be at just over 11,000 feet, and you can get out and walk around.
+Check out the difference between the sign in the winter above and the sign in the summer below without all of the snow.

 It was freezing when I was up here in the winter, but it was still awesome to explore.